ripienaar/free-for-dev/README.md

   * [Survicate](https://survicate.com/) — Pull feedback from all sources and send follow-up surveys with one tool.
 Automatically analyze feedback and extract insights with AI.
 Free email, website, in-product or mobile surveys, AI survey creator, and 25 monthly responses.
   * [staticforms.xyz](https://www.staticforms.xyz/) - Integrate HTML forms easily without any server-side code for free.
 After the user submits the form, an email with the form content will be sent to your registered address.
   * [stepFORM.io](https://stepform.io) - Quiz and Form Builder.
 The free plan has five forms, up to 3 steps per form, and 50 monthly responses.
-  * [Tapform.com](https://tapform.com/) — Includes unlimited forms, unlimited fields, and unlimited submissions for free.
-Forms can either be displayed in a standard or a chat format.
   * [Typeform.com](https://www.typeform.com/) — Include beautifully designed forms on websites.
 The free plan allows only ten fields per form and 100 monthly responses.
   * [WaiverStevie.com](https://waiverstevie.com) - Electronic Signature platform with a REST API.
 You can receive notifications with webhooks.
 Free plan watermarks signed documents but allow unlimited envelopes + signatures.
   * [Web3Forms](https://web3forms.com) - Contact forms for Static & JAMStack Websites without writing backend code.
 The free plan allows Unlimited Forms, Unlimited Domains & 250 Submissions per month.